moulecorp/pasthis/README.md

 		@daily www-data php /path/to/pasthis/index.php

+Be aware expired pastes are deleted when requested or when the cron method is called.
+Without the previous cron configuration, their deletetion can't be ensured.
+They just won't be displayed.

 ## Specifications:
   - Pasthis MUST supports color highlighting
   - Pasthis SHOULD be able to work without JS if necessary